Chamber Music ~ Improvisation ~ Performing

 Kevin has served as an adjunct lecturer in music theory in the GVSU music department, and as a teaching assistant in the GVSU Philosophy department. rHis hobbies include cooking with cast iron, taking pictures of his cat, and losing at chess.

-From 2015-19 he was the cellist of the Rockefeller String Quartet and a member of the Arkansas Symphony Orchestra.
-He performed regularly throughout the state of Arkansas with his quartet and other chamber ensembles, including the Platypus Players of whom he is a founding member.
-He held teaching positions as the cello instructor for the Sturgis Music Academy and as Adjunct Cello Instructor at Hendrix University and Henderson State University.
+From 2015-2019 he was the cellist of the Rockefeller String Quartet and a member of the Arkansas Symphony Orchestra, giving concerts and educational demos throughout the state of Arkansas.
+While there he held teaching positions as the cello instructor for the ASO’s Sturgis Music Academy, and the Adjunct Cello Instructor at Hendrix University and Henderson State University.

 He has served as principal cellist of the Tanglewood Music Center Orchestra, the Schleswig-Holstein Festival Orchestra, the Kent Blossom Chamber Orchestra, and the Indiana University Baroque Orchestra where he has studied baroque cello under renowned early music specialist Stanley Ritchie.
 Other orchestral positions have been with the Evansville Philharmonic Orchestra, the Owensboro Symphony Orchestra, the Terre Haute Symphony Orchestra, and as a substitute with the New World Symphony.

-He has worked under the baton of numerous conductors including Charles Dutoit, David Zinman, Leonard Slatkin, Alan Gilbert, Christoph Eschenbach, Andris Nelsons, Michael Tilson Thomas, and Ludovic Morlot
+He has worked under the baton of numerous conductors including Andris Nelsons, Charles Dutoit, David Zinman, Leonard Slatkin, Alan Gilbert, Christoph Eschenbach, Stéphane Denève, Michael Tilson Thomas, and Ludovic Morlot

-From 2015-19 he was the cellist of the Rockefeller String Quartet and a member of the Arkansas Symphony Orchestra.
-He performed regularly throughout the state of Arkansas with his quartet and other chamber ensembles, including the Platypus Players of whom he is a founding member.
-He held teaching positions as the cello instructor for the Sturgis Music Academy and as Adjunct Cello Instructor at Hendrix University and Henderson State University.
+From 2015-2019 he was the cellist of the Rockefeller String Quartet and a member of the Arkansas Symphony Orchestra, giving concerts and educational demos throughout the state of Arkansas.
+While there he held teaching positions as the cello instructor for the ASO’s Sturgis Music Academy, and the Adjunct Cello Instructor at Hendrix University and Henderson State University.

 He has served as principal cellist of the Tanglewood Music Center Orchestra, the Schleswig-Holstein Festival Orchestra, the Kent Blossom Chamber Orchestra, and the Indiana University Baroque Orchestra where he has studied baroque cello under renowned early music specialist Stanley Ritchie.
 Other orchestral positions have been with the Evansville Philharmonic Orchestra, the Owensboro Symphony Orchestra, the Terre Haute Symphony Orchestra, and as a substitute with the New World Symphony.

-He has worked under the baton of numerous conductors including Charles Dutoit, David Zinman, Leonard Slatkin, Alan Gilbert, Christoph Eschenbach, Andris Nelsons, Michael Tilson Thomas, and Ludovic Morlot
+He has worked under the baton of numerous conductors including Andris Nelsons, Charles Dutoit, David Zinman, Leonard Slatkin, Alan Gilbert, Christoph Eschenbach, Stéphane Denève, Michael Tilson Thomas, and Ludovic Morlot

 Jason Gong is an international pianist and cellist from Michigan.
 He received his Masters of Piano Performance at the Guildhall School of Music and Drama in London, UK studying under Prof. Noriko Ogawa and Prof. Paul Roberts and his Bachelors of Music in Piano Performance from the University of Michigan studying under Dr. Louis Nagel.